-After a lively start to 2021, we are pleased to outline our priorities for the year.
+After a lively and extremely busy start to 2021, we are pleased to outline our priorities for the year.
 It is going to be an exciting year for cycling in Bristol with mayoral and council elections, infrastructure improvements and the increasing recognition of cycling as a valuable mode of transport.

 The new year saw the election of Toby Wells and Tom Swithinbank as new chairs of Bristol Cycling Campaign.
 Together we decided it was time for a fresh look at how we work and what we want to achieve in 2021.